Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Florida's games this season have gone over 52.5 points three of eight times.
+- Florida and its opponents have gone over the current 52.5-point total in three of eight games (37.5%) this season.

-- The two teams combine to average 51.9 points per game, 0.6 less than the total in this contest.
+- The two teams combine to score 51.9 points per game, 0.6 less than the over/under in this contest.

-- The 47.3 combined points per game that these two squads have allowed this season are 5.2 fewer than the 52.5 total in this contest.
+- The 47.3 combined points per game that these two squads have allowed this season are 5.2 fewer than the 52.5 over/under in this contest.

-- Gators games this season feature an average total of 57.9 points, a number 5.4 points higher than Saturday's over/under.
+- The Gators and their opponents have scored an average of 57.9 points per game in 2021, 5.4 more than Saturday's total.

-- The 52.5 total in this game is 2.6 points higher than the 49.9 average total in Gamecocks games this season.
+- In 2021, games involving the Gamecocks have averaged a total of 49.9 points, 2.6 fewer than this game's set over/under.

 Florida Stats and Trends

-- Florida has played eight games, with three wins against the spread.
+- In Florida's eight games this year, it has three wins against the spread.

-- The Gators have covered the spread once this season when favored by 19.5 points or more (in three chances).
+- This season, the Gators have two against the spread wins in four games as a favorite of 18 points or more.

 - Florida's games this year have hit the over on two of eight set point totals (25%).

-- Florida is 3-3 against the spread and 4-2 overall in games when it records more than 24.5 points.
+- Florida is 3-3 against the spread and 4-2 overall this season when the team notches more than 24.5 points.

-- In games that Florida totals over 345.5 yards, the team is 3-5 against the spread and 4-4 overall.
+- Florida is 3-5 against the spread and 4-4 overall when the team churns out more than 345.5 yards.

-- This year, the Gators have 16 turnovers, one fewer than the Gamecocks have takeaways (17).
+- The Gators have 16 giveaways this season, while the Gamecocks have 17 takeaways .

 - Find the latest spread and moneyline odds for Florida at SISportsbook.